 Henceforth, our beliefs and attitudes extend to our consumer choices as well.
 For example, if you grew up in a vegetarian household, you may have an indifferent attitude towards meat.
-So, when eating out you’d look for vegetarian restaurants.
+So, when eating out, you’d look for vegetarian restaurants.

-Getting to know your potential customers’ attitudes or beliefs related to your products or services can not only help you customize your message but also help you avoid what may be unwelcoming for them.
+Getting to know your potential customers’ attitudes or beliefs related to your products or services can not only help you customize your message but also help you avoid what may be unwelcoming to them.

 Activities, Interests, and Opinions

 Often termed as AIO variables, activities, interests, and opinions are closely linked to each other and play an important role in our consumer choices.

 What activities your potential customers partake in are likely to be based on their interests and opinions.
 Furthermore, based on their opinions or interests, they may choose certain things over another.

 For instance, an animal lover may have opinions against animal cruelty and therefore, be more likely to choose cruelty-free products.
 An avid cyclist is more likely to show interest in customized safety gear compared to others.